Matt-London/Login-Loop/README.md

 # Login-Loop
 A program that submits a form with randomly generated emails and passwords.
+Built to DEMONSTRATE how to combat phishing attacks.
+The delay option paired with a good proxy gives the POSTs the appearance of unique users.
+Let me just say the randomization of the delay is very much overkill!

 ## Setup